 Class A, Class B, Class C and Commercial (CDL) licenses

-Commercial, Class A, Class B and Class C Set Data=CDL): People who are 21 years of age or above are entitled to apply for a Class A driver license.
+People 21 years of age or older are entitled to apply for a Class A driver’s license.
 They can also apply for any CDL with a hazardous materials endorsement.

-Those who have turned 18 can apply for Class B or Class C driver license.
-These types of driver's licenses are valid for the same vehicles that can be driven by a Class E driver.
-The Class A, Class B or Class C drivers can also drive buses and trucks having a GVWR Set Data=gross vehicle weight) of 26,001 lbs onwards.
-You can consult the official website of the DMV to find the information about changes for CDL Set Data=commercial) drivers.
-These changes are the result of the law that abolishes the Non-CDL Class C license.
+Those who have turned 18 can apply for a Class B or Class C driver’s license.
+These licenses generally are valid for driving the same vehicles that can be driven by a Class E driver.
+Class A, Class B and Class C drivers can also drive buses and trucks having a GVWR (gross vehicle weight rating) of 26,001 pounds or more.

-However, a Class D driver is allowed to tow a vehicle with a GVWR of more than 10,000 lbs, when the combined weight of the two vehicles does not surpass 26,000 lbs.
+Sometimes the driver is allowed to tow a vehicle with a GVWR of more than 10,000 pounds, when the combined weight of the two vehicles does not surpass 26,000 pounds.

-This teen driver’s license allows the license holder to drive passenger cars and trucks with a GVWR of maximum10,000 lbs.
-A class DJ license holder can also drive towing vehicles with a maximum GVWR of 3,000 lbs. or less.
+A teen driver’s license generally allows the holder to operate passenger cars and trucks with a GVWR of no more than 10,000 pounds.
+A Class DJ license holder can also drive towing vehicles with a maximum GVWR of 3,000 pounds or less.